• How does Ambleside challenge the gifted child?

 Ambleside is founded on the belief that all children have the ability to take something from the rich feast of ideas offered by our curriculum; if the food for the mind is nourishing and abundant, the gifted mind will flourish all the more.

-A collection of the best editions of the richest books has been assembled by an international team of educators with over twenty years of experience.
+A collection of the best editions of a wide variety of books has been assembled by an international team of educators.
 Each year our resources are further critiqued and evaluated through a collaborative effort of all schools within the Ambleside Schools International network.
 Our curriculum includes classical literature, biographies, poetry and primary source material for history and science in addition to narrative.
-Ambleside uses two well-known math programs: one that emphasizes computational strength and the other conceptual understanding.
-Math, grammar and other disciplinary subjects are taught sequentially, precept upon precept, through the aid of well-recognized quality text books.
+Math, grammar and other disciplinary subjects are taught sequentially, precept upon precept, through the aid of quality textbooks.

 Narration, in simplest terms, is “telling back” whatever has been read, seen, or heard.
 A student who narrates is asked to use the author’s own language, sequence and detail in their retelling, not in a parroted way, but in a way that makes the material their own.

 Narration is used in all subjects, including the disciplinary ones.
 Narration is a simple, yet powerful tool for the development of the mind.
-As a result, children learn to acquire knowledge from books; select, sort, and classify ideas; supply both the question and the answer; visualize; express themselves readily, fluently and with vitality; assemble knowledge into a form that can criticize, hold an opinion, or bring one thought to bear upon another.
+As a result, children learn to isten to the thought of the author and acquire knowledge from books; select, sort, and classify ideas; supply both the question and the answer; visualize; express themselves readily, fluently and with vitality; assemble knowledge into a form that can criticize, hold an opinion, or bring one thought to bear upon another.